-For many of us, nerves are a natural part of the interview process, but with the right preparation there’s no need to worry.
-Be confident in your abilities, and be calm.
-Remember the interview isn’t trying to trick you or catch you out.
-You’re being interviewed because your CV and cover letter stood out, and the interviewer simply wants to find out more.
+For many of us, nerves are a natural part of the interview process, but with the right preparation, there’s no need to worry.
+Try to be calm and confident in your abilities.
+Remember, the interviewer isn’t trying to trick you or catch you out.
+You’re being interviewed because your CV and cover letter stood out, and the interviewer simply wants to get to know you better.

 For more interview help, you might want to visit the interview tips section of our site.
 Here, you’ll find articles such as 6 tips on how to prepare for a job interview in your 50s, 60s or beyond, How to answer competency-based interview questions, and more.

 And for wider career-related advice and to search jobs, why not visit the jobs and careers section of our site?